HadoukenIO/js-adapter/tutorials/Window.EventEmitter.md

 ```

 #### disabled-movement-bounds-changed
-Generated when the window movement is disabled after all prevent user changes in window's size and/or position have completed.
+Generated after a change to a window's size and/or position is attempted while window movement is disabled.
 ```js
 //This response has the following shape:
 {